Our Flagship Farm in Edmonston

 Composting and vermiculture form the foundation of our farm.
 We divert organic matter from the waste stream and turn it into soil additives that support the production of a nutrient-rich vegetables, fruit and herbs.

 Intensive Food Production

 With under one acre of available land, we aim to maximize productivity on our farm by utilizing every available space and growing food all year long.
-Utilizing simple hoop houses and growing vertically allow us to intensively produce a high volume of food in a very small space.
-From August through December 2010, we cultivated dozens of varieties of greens, lettuces, herbs, root vegetables, shoots and other crops, harvesting more than 600 pounds of produce from our hoop houses.
-Our worms, honeybees, and chickens are integral parts of our farm ecosystem.
+Utilizing simple hoop houses allows us to intensively produce a high volume of food in a very small space.
+We cultivate dozens of varieties of greens, lettuces, herbs, root vegetables, shoots and other crops.
+Our worms, honeybees, and ducks are integral parts of our farm ecosystem.
 The provide valuable and diverse farm products — worm castings for soil fertility, honey, and eggs.
-Read more about what we grow.

 People power is what makes the farm possible and is the key ingredient to community farming.
 Working hands replace tractors and expertise and ideas come from engaged minds of all ages and backgrounds.
-Volunteers contributed more than 1,000 hours to our efforts in 2010, alongside our small and dedicated staff.
+Volunteers contribute hours of effort, alongside our small and dedicated staff.

 Renewable Energy Systems